mdxtoc/qtpi/docs/qtpi_description.md

   *  '*num*' is the type of numbers: unbounded integers and unbounded-precision rationals (fractions).
 So that we can do proper arithmetic.
 Using *num* rather than *int* can cause some problems: some library functions, such as *take* and *drop*, really don't work with fractional arguments (or, at least, I can't decide what they should do), and you may have to make use of *floor*.
   * Range types are in CQP, but are not in qtpi.
 They are hard to deal with in the typechecker and are currently pretty useless, but if I can make a subtyping typechecker they might come back.
   * `bit` ought to be a subtype of `int`, but I can't force the typechecker to agree.
+  * `sxnum` is the type of symbolic complex numbers, the values that qtpi's symbolic quantum calculator manipulates.
+  * `bra` is the type of unitary row vectors; `ket` of unitary column vectors.
+  * `matrix` is the type of matrices of `sxnum`s. `gate` is the type of unitary square matrices.
   * `qstate` is the type of the result of the *qval* function (see below).
 It's a peek at the simulator state.
 But qstates can't be compared or manipulated in any way.
 The only useful thing you can do with a *qstate* is to send it down the outq output channel, which prints it out.
   * Process types are necessary in typechecking, but I think they are more or less useless.
 Process names do have a type, however ...
   * The syntactic precedence of types is more or less as listed, or so I hope and intend.
   * Explicit types are optional syntactically, as in ML and OCaml and Miranda and Haskell and all good strongly-typed languages.
 The typechecker infers them.
 It may be pragmatic to include them in the parameter list of a process definition, and in '`new`' channel declarations.
+Since arithmetic operators have been overloaded to allow for matrix arithmetic, such pragmatism may be more often required.
   * Type variables / unknown types `'`*x* and `''`*x* are for function definitions. `'`*x* is a classical type: no qbits.
 As in ML, `''`*x* is an equality type: no qbits, qstates, functions, processes, channels. `'*`*x* is an everything type (includes qbits).
   * Classical types are everything except *qbit* or those involving *qbit* (but function, process and channel types are classical whatever their internal types).
   * Equality types are everything except *qbit*, *qstate*, function, process and channel (or anything involving those).